 6. Monitoring academic progress of international students In accordance with the Code of Conduct for International Students in Higher Education, Leiden University is required to monitor the academic progress of all its students who have a residence permit issued for the purpose of 'study'.
-Each academic year this group of students must obtain at least 50% of the annually required study credits, and pre-master's students must complete their programme within the timeframe officially designated for it.
+Each academic year, this group of students must obtain at least 50% of the annually required study credits, and pre-master's students must complete their programme within the timeframe officially designated for it.
 The Board of Examiners of each study programme determines whether a student has met the academic progress requirement.
 The Board of Examiners reports its findings to SEA, which in turn notifies the IND of any students who have not met the requirement.
 The IND will then begin procedures to revoke the residence permit of the students in question.
+If an international student fails to make sufficient academic progress due to personal circumstances as referred to in the WHW (article 7.51) and the WHW Implementation Decree (article 2.1), binding agreements will be made with the student to prevent timely graduation being jeopardised.
+In such cases, for students with a residence permit, the IND will not be notified of the student's failure to meet academic progress requirements.
+It is only possible to withhold notification to the IND of failure to meet academic progress requirements on one occasion per reference period, per student, for the same type of personal circumstances.
 Information concerning what the University offers international students and the guidance made available to them can be found in chapter 5, article 5.5, of the Code of Conduct.
 6.1 Personal circumstances If it is established that the student's academic progress has been hindered by personal circumstances, SEA can withhold notification to the IND.
-The student may only make use of each category of personal circumstances on one occasion during his/her period of residency as a student.
+The student may only make use of each category of personal circumstances on one occasion during their period of residency as a student.
 Study delay If a student is experiencing personal circumstances that may lead to academic delay, they must make this known to the study programme as soon as possible.
 To do so, the student must contact the study advisor of the study programme in order to discuss their academic progress and - if necessary - draw up an adjusted study plan in which binding agreements are made concerning how the student can graduate as soon as possible.
 Students can submit a request to the Board of Examiners, via a student counsellor, for their personal circumstances to be taken into consideration when deciding whether the academic progress requirement has been met.
 This request must be submitted no later than 15 July of the academic year in question.
 The request must be accompanied by the necessary supporting documents.
 These may take the form of, for example, a doctor's statement concerning illness or disability, or a student counsellor's statement concerning exceptional family circumstances.

 The Board of Examiners can only take correctly registered personal circumstances into consideration.
 Arrangements made with study advisors will then also be taken into consideration.
 6.2 Hardship clause In exceptional circumstances, the Board of Examiners may apply the hardship clause.
 If a student does not meet the set norms, the Board of Examiners can choose to deviate from the standard procedure.
 On the basis of a well-substantiated decision, the Board of Examiners can instruct SEA to withhold notification of insufficient academic progress to the IND.
 In such cases, the decision is issued on the basis of inequities of a serious nature.